avaneev/biteopt/README.md

 also immune to discontinuities to some degree, and it can solve problems that utilize parameter value rounding.
 This strategy can't acceptably solve high-dimensional problems that are implicitly or explicitly combinatorial.
-Another subset of high-dimensional problems which this strategy is having difficulties with are strongly non-separable problems that utilize recursion elements like sum(exp(x[i]+x[i-1]),i=2..N).

 Most hard constraints can be introduced by applying huge penalties to the objective function.
 Even binary penalties like "if(x>1)cost+=x*10000" should